 How do Criminal Justice PhD Programs Work Online?

 Many students ask this question when researching programs, and for good reason.
 Learners want to make sure an online degree offers the same outcomes as those based in traditional brick-and-mortar classrooms.
 Given the nature of the topic, criminal justice classes work particularly well in online settings as most work includes reading, discussions, and completing assignments.
 At Liberty University, for example, students participate in fully online eight-week classes that allow them to interact with peers and professors, watch lectures, turn in homework, and complete weekly readings.

-If both distance and traditional learning appeal to you, a partially online hybrid program may best serve your needs.
-These degrees may be half and half (50% online, 50% on-campus), or simply require a few campus-based weekend intensives each year.
-If choosing this option, you may want to ensure the school isn’t too much of a commute so you don’t have to purchase plane tickets multiple times per year.
+If you are interested in both distance and traditional learning, a partially online hybrid program may be the best fit for your needs.
+These degrees may be split between online and on-campus learning (50% online, 50% on-campus) or may require only a few campus-based weekend intensives each year.
+If you opt for this option, you may want to ensure that the school is not too far away to avoid having to purchase plane tickets multiple times per year.

 What are the Admissions Requirements for an Online Criminal Justice Doctorate Program?

-Admission requirements for online PhD in criminal justice degrees vary by school, but most set similar mandates for applicants.
-Some programs require learners to possess a master’s in criminal justice, while others accept those with unrelated graduate degrees.
-Schools also request official transcripts from all schools attended to ensure applicants meet minimum GPA requirements.
-They also request GRE scores, letters of recommendation, a statement of interest outlining the reasons for seeking the degree at that school, and a completed application.
-International students must also provide TOEFL or IELTS scores.
+Admission requirements for online PhD in criminal justice degrees vary by school, but most institutions set similar criteria for applicants.
+Some programs require candidates to hold a master’s degree in criminal justice, while others accept those with unrelated graduate degrees.
+Schools also request official transcripts from all schools attended to ensure that applicants meet minimum GPA requirements.
+In addition, they require GRE scores, letters of recommendation, a statement of interest outlining the reasons for seeking the degree at that school, and a completed application.
+International students are also required to provide TOEFL or IELTS scores.

 Should I Specialize?

 Plenty of specializations exist within PhD in criminal justice degrees to help students build their expertise in a given area.
 Common specializations include: